+Clause X.2.4 provides examples of how the MAXimum-e2e-PLR attribute is used in the SDP offer.

 W.4.3 Answering MTSI Client

 For each RTP payload type, an answering MTSI client supporting the CHEM feature may include the SDP attribute from sub-clause W.4.2 in its SDP answer with the following semantics of the parameters.